 Appalachia Service Project

 For 2019, our dates are July 7 – July 13, and we will be heading to the state of Kentucky.
-High School Youth and the Adult Leaders are divided into teams of 7, with 5 youth and 2 adults for each team.
+High School Youth and the Adult Leaders are divided into teams, with 5 youth and 2 adults for each team.
 Each team is assigned to a home for repair.
 The trip is open to youth who are currently in 8th - 12th grades, college age, and adults.
 Youth are also allowed and encouraged to invite friends who are not members of RRPC to join us as well!

 We host annually a Rise Against Hunger (previously known as Stop Hunger Now) event to assemble and package meals for 25,000.
 We have sponsored several children coming to the United States for lifesaving surgeries through the World Pediatric Project.
 Our Military Support Committee provides care packages and messages to our service men and women stationed around the world.

 Our Military Support Committee provides support to and encourages prayers for our service men and women in our armed services.
 Please consider dropping off a toiletry item or non-perishable healthy snack to be sent to our service members overseas.
 If you need ideas on what to bring, there is a list of suggested items on the bulletin board near the collection box.